Government blocks counterterrorism funding documents from Bondi royal commission

 Key details reported by multiple sources:

-• ASIO Director-General Mike Burgess stated in a written submission that ASIO was not directed to shift resources from counterterrorism between January 1, 2023, and November 2025
+- ASIO director-general Mike Burgess stated in a written submission that ASIO was not directed by any minister between January 1, 2023, and November 2025 to reduce counterterrorism efforts.

 Points of Difference